teething baby

 • Redness and/or swelling around the gum where the tooth will erupt

-• A rise in body temperature—Your baby will not a fever with teething–>If your baby’s temperature is greater than 100.4 degrees Fahrenheit it is not because of teething
+• A rise in body temperature—Your baby will not a true fever with teething–>If your baby’s temperature is greater than 100.4 degrees Fahrenheit it is not because of teething

 • Irritability or fussiness